troessner/reek/CONTRIBUTING.md

 # squash squash squash
 git push -f origin
 ```
-## Failing Cucumber Scenarios

-If there is a failing scenario and you can not figure out why it is failing, just run the failing scenario: `bundle exec cucumber features/failing_scenario.feature:line`.
-By doing so Aruba will leave its set up in the `tmp/aruba` directory.
-You can then `cd` into this directory and run Reek the same way the cucumber scenario actually ran it.
-This way you can debug scenario failures that can be very opaque sometimes.

 ## Versioning policy

 We are following [semantic versioning](http://semver.org/).

-## Breaking changes

-If you're working on a change that is breaking backwards-compatibility according to our versioning policy from above just go ahead with your pull request like normal.
-We'll discuss this then in the pull request and help you to point your pull request to the right branch.
+If you're working on a change that is breaking backwards-compatibility
+just go ahead with your pull request like normal.
+We'll discuss this then in
+the pull request and help you to point your pull request to the right branch.